Edible Candy Cane Slime (with Peppermint Extract!)

 Bowl with cornstarch, icing sugar and marshmallow fluff lightly mixed with a spoon.

-4. Add Food Colouring
+4. Add Food Coloring

 Since this slime is meant to look (and smell) like a candy cane, you’ll need to create two batches: one white and one red.
-And because this slime is naturally white, you’ll need to add food colouring to the red batch.
+And because this slime is naturally white, you’ll need to add food coloring to the red batch.

 To do this, using the same measurements, repeat the previous steps in a separate bowl.
-Once you have a second bowl containing cornstarch, icing sugar and marshmallow fluff, squirt some gel food colouring onto the marshmallow fluff.
+Once you have a second bowl containing cornstarch, icing sugar and marshmallow fluff, squirt some gel food coloring onto the marshmallow fluff.

 Bowl with cornstarch, icing sugar and marshmallow fluff lightly mixed with a spoon and red gel food colouring added on top.